African All Stars Transfer News & Rumours: Tottenham reach agreement with Metz for Pape Matar Sarr

 Algeria striker Andy Delort faces an uncertain future at Montpellier after Nice manager Christophe Galtier publicly expressed his interest in his services.

-Meanwhile, several reports claim Montpellier have rejected a €10 million from Nice for the 29-year-old.
+Meanwhile, several reports claim Montpellier have rejected a €10 million offer from Nice for the 29-year-old.

 Ba leaves Swiss club after playing three matches